How to Prepare for a Healthy Pregnancy

 - Homocysteine—tests methylation function in the body and can be correlated to Vitamin B12 and folate level.

-- Iron studies—provide a comprehensive overview of your iron levels.
+- Iron studies—provides a comprehensive overview of your iron levels.

 - Ferritin—goes a step beyond the standard iron test by analyzing the amount of “stored iron” in the blood.
 This allows for a far more accurate picture of your overall iron levels.